jackjohnjamison/tiles-vue-2/README.md

 ```

 ## TODO
-- tiles to hold their own index and position to avoid recalculating.
-Maybe strip this from the JSON on save and reconsitute on load to save space?
 - Organise CSS, sass of css variables?
 Maybe just pick one
 - Decide what to do with imports, should the be all @/lib etc. Maybe move game up to lib as there is nothing else in the lib file
 - Think about prettier and css linting